What to know about contenders who could replace Keir Starmer as Britain’s Labour leader - WTOP News

 Rayner, 46, was active in trade unions before she was elected a lawmaker in 2015 and is on the left of the party.
 She soon rose to Labour’s senior ranks when the party was in opposition and was elected deputy leader in 2020.

 Rayner enjoys significant support within the party, but she was forced to resign from the government last year after admitting she did not pay enough tax on a house purchase.
-She announced Thursday that she had cleared up the issue with tax authorities in what appeared to be a precursor to a possible leadership challenge.
+She is still awaiting the findings of an official review of that controversy.

 After the fallout over the Epstein files’ revelations on Mandelson, Rayner led a lawmakers’ revolt to force the government to cede control to Parliament’s Intelligence and Security Committee to decide which documents should be released into the public domain.